vcwebio/conteco.stack.kz/README.md

-# The Conteco base KZ stack
+# `stack.kz` - ContEco

+KZ Stack image, consisting of Kafka and Zookeeper.
+See `conteco.docs.overview` for more information on the ContEco ecosystem.

+## Configuration

-The base KZ stack stack.
+The stack consists of the following services:

-## Modifications

-None.
+* Kafka - kafka.base
+* Zookeeper - zookeeper.base

 ## Tags

 * v1.0.0